The benefit of learning together with your friend is that you keep each other accountable and have meaningful discussions about what you're learning.

 Assistant Professor of Management, , the Wharton School

-Lindsey D. Cameron researches how changes in the modern employment landscape, including variable pay, short-term job contracts, and machine learning, are affecting work and workers.
+Lindsey D. Cameron researches how changes in the modern employment landscape including variable pay, short-term job contracts, and machine learning are affecting work and workers.
 She recently completed a four-year ethnography of the ride-hailing industry — the largest employer in the gig economy — exploring how algorithms are fundamentally reshaping the nature of managerial control and how workers navigate this new workplace.
-Her work has won several awards and honors, including the Industry Studies Dissertation Award (2021) and the Likert Dissertation Prize (2020).
-Professor Cameron holds a PhD in Management from the University of Michigan, an MS in Engineering Management from the George Washington University, and an SB in Electrical Engineering and Computer Science from Harvard University.
+More info

 Upon successful completion of the program, you will earn a digital certificate of completion from the Wharton School.